AlanLoo12/ssdk/README.md

 * Left/Right/Up/Down keys do what they are supposed to do
 * Use -/= to zoom
 * Use z/x to select the inventory item
-* Press R or ENTER to use the inventory item
+* Press ENTER to use the inventory item
-* Ctrl + Left/Right/Up/Down or W/A/S/D to look
-* T/F - look up/down
-* Y/U look up left/right
+* T/Y/U to look up row
-* G/H look left/right
-* V/B look down left/right
+* F/G/H to look middle row
-* C to look under
+* C/V/B to look down row

 ## Idea:
 * Player needs to travel the cave to find the way out